abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 ## About This Tutorial

 - This tutorial assumes that you have completed the [Web Application Development tutorial](../part-1.md) and built an ABP based application named `Acme.BookStore`.
 In this tutorial, we will only focus on the UI side of the `Acme.BookStore` application and will implement the CRUD operations.
-- Before start please be sure the [React Native Development Environment](https://docs.abp.io/en/commercial/latest/getting-started-react-native) is ready on your machine.
+- Before starting, please make sure that the [React Native Development Environment](https://docs.abp.io/en/commercial/latest/getting-started-react-native) is ready on your machine.

 ## Download the Source Code